star-whale/starwhale/docs/docs/reference/cli/project.md

 swcli project remove PROJECT
 ```

-- This command removes a project, you can run `swcli project recover` to recover the project.
+- This command removes a project.
+You can run `swcli project recover` to recover the project.
-- `PROJECT` argument is required, it uses `Project URI` format.
+- `PROJECT` argument is required.
+It uses the `Project URI` format.
 - Example:

     ```bash
     ❯ swcli project remove myproject
-    🐶 remove project myproject, you can recover it, don't panic.
+    🐶 remove project myproject.
+You can recover it, don't panic.
     ```

 ## Recover a project